roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

   }
 }
 ```

 The `code` represents the player's "guess".
 The `score` object tracks the number of "perfect" pegs, that is, correct color in the correct position; and the number of "almost" which is a correct color, but in the wrong position.

+The above "guess" objects can be remembered by an array in the state.
+The array would hold one guess object for each guess that's been made, plus the current guess (the last object in the array).

 If evaluating an application's state and data structures seems difficult, that's okay, it takes a bit of experience.
 Soon enough, you'll be able to recognize scenarios that you've seen before and apply those previous data structures and patterns previously used.